The Difference Between Drug Abuse and Addiction

 Another adverse effect is the deterioration of the user both physically and psychologically.
 Addiction places a person in an altered state of consciousness where they do not properly respond to hunger or thirst.
 Many addicts neglect their health and become malnourished, leading to the development of illness.
 Psychological aspects of drug dependence may include: anxiety, depression, panic attacks, shame, guilt, feelings of hopelessness and despair.
 As the person falls deeper into addiction, the worse thier physical and mental state will become, and it may lead to suicidal thoughts and actions.

 Anyone who suffers from drug or alcohol abuse or addiction can receive the professional help they need and begin on the road to recovery.
 There are different treatment programs that are quite effective in addressing and treating both problems.
-If you or someone you know is living with a drug abuse or addiction problem, contact White Sands Treatment Center at 877-855-3470.
-Our addiction professionals provide patients with the tools necessary to get their lives back on track.

 If you or a loved one needs help with abuse and/or treatment, please call the White Sands Treatment Center at (877) 556-9584.
 Our addiction specialists can assess your recovery needs and help you get the addiction treatment that provides the best chance for your long-term recovery.